Learn-Write-Repeat/DSA/dsa-cp-1/Best, avg and worst  case analysis/How.md

 = <a target="_blank" rel="noopener noreferrer" href="#"><img src="https://media.geeksforgeeks.org/wp-content/cdn-uploads/analysis2.png" alt="Linear Search Gif" style="max-width:100%;"></a>
 = Θ(n)

 This analysis may not be possible for every algorithm.
 So, rarely we do it.
-Mostly for average case the time complexity we get is similar to worst case.
+Mostly for the average case, the time complexity we get is similar to the worst case.

 ## Best Case Analysis:
-In linear search, the best case occurs when the key(x) is present at the first index.
-The no of operations in the best case is constant(1) it doesn't depend on size of the array.
+In a linear search, the best case occurs when the key(x) is present at the first index.
+The no of operations in the best case is constant(1) it doesn't depend on the size of the array.
 So the time complexity in the best case would be Θ(1)

 ## Bonus
 ### Here's the list of other algorithms